ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 The OS can decide to switch context during a syscall.
 Rather than wait for it to return it can choose to run another process.

 Can also occur as a result of an interrupt, creating via a periodic timer.
-So ever 1ms it can switch processes.
+So every 1ms it can switch processes.

 Example:
 1. Process A is executing